cnobile2012/dcolumn/README.rst

 There are two methods on any model you define as a **Dcolumn** model that does conversion in and out of the type you have set.

-DColumn now will only work with Django 3.2 and above and therefore only Python 3.6 and above.
+The highest version of Django that DColumn will work with Django 3.2.19 and Python 3.6 and above.
+The current code was tested with Django 3.2.19 and Python 3.11.

 .. warning::
    Version 2.0 is a partial rewrite of **Django DColumns** and is NOT